orchest/orchest/docs/source/user_guide/environment_variables.rst

 Pipeline environment variables
 ------------------------------

-Variables defined at the pipeline level override project variables, that is, if a project defines a variable ``MY_VAR=PROJ_VALUE`` and a pipeline of the project defines ``MY_VAR=PIP_VALUE``, this pipeline interactive runs will see the value ``PIP_VALUE``.
-You do not need to redefine environment variables if you don't intend to override their values, of course, defining new variables is perfectly fine.

 You can access your pipeline environment variables through the pipeline settings:

 1. Open a pipeline via the *Pipelines* option in the left menu pane.
-2. Click on *SETTINGS* in the top right corner.
+2. Click on *Settings* in the top right corner.
 3. Click on the *Environment variables* tab.
 4. Set your variables.
 5. Make sure to press the blue *Save* button at the bottom of your screen.